khanlab/SPIMprep/README.md

 A Snakemake workflow forp re-processing single plane illumination microscopy (SPIM, aka lightsheet microscopy)

+Takes datasets produced by the Biotec UltraMicroscope Blaze (as a folder of tif images), and outputs a BIDS-like dataset, with multiscale ome zarr files along with downsampled nifti images.

+Also performs simple affine registration to Allen Brain Atlas v3 (mouse atlas), and resamples labels to multiscale ome zarr as well.
+(WIP)

 ## Requirements

  - Linux system with Singularity/Apptainer installed.